BrightTag/Crosstie/README.md

 ### <a name="contains"></a>contains
 #### Description
 `BrightTag.Util.contains(source, expected)` returns a Boolean value if a matching string is within another array.

 #### Arguments
-  - source - an array
+  - source - an Array
-  - expected - an object of any type
+  - expected - an Object of any type

 #### Examples
 ```sh
 <script type="text/javascript">